7 Steps for Talking to Daycare About Baby Led Weaning

 Step 4: Discuss what happens if your baby doesn’t take to BLW.

 Maybe, your daycare provider would feel more at ease with the concept if they knew that you were willing to adjust should your baby show signs that that is needed.
 Here’s the truth, not all babies will take to BLW.
 It simply isn’t for everyone.
 BUT – that is not to say that not all babies can do Baby Led Feeding.
 What’s the difference?
 BLW is strictly offering whole foods, no purees.
 Baby Led Feeding – my signature approach – is all about feeding responsively, regardless of the form the food takes.
 This means it works for purees, finger foods, or a mixed approach.
 So, should your baby not take to BLW, it would be a good idea to discuss responsive feeding, and why you feel it’s important to use this method, whether feeding purees or finger foods.
-That way, you can feel secure in the fact that even if your baby requires some purees, your provider will serve them in a responsive way, while watching your baby’s cues, and will not be forcing a spoon into your baby’s mouth.
+That way, you can feel secure in the fact that even if your baby requires some purees, your provider will spoon-feed in a responsive way, while watching your baby’s cues, and will not be forcing a spoon into your baby’s mouth.

 Step 5: Discuss the difference between gagging and choking.